-Both of the coffee makers in the dcc-1200 vs dcc-2650 are good looking machines.
+Both of the coffee makers in the dcc-1200 vs dcc-2650 are good-looking machines.
 The bodies are silver (brushed chrome) with black trim.
 They are both square with rounded corners.
 So, at a glance are virtually indistinguishable.
 Although, the 1200 is also available in an optional striking red color which would undoubtedly provide a splash of color to your kitchen.

 They are about the same size: the dcc-1200 measures 7.8W x 9D x 14H inches while the dcc-2650 measures 9.5W x 11D x 16.2H inches.
 So the machines are about the same size.
 The 2650 is about 2 inches taller and two inches deeper which could be important to you depending on your kitchen setup.
 Other than that, these machines look very similar.

 But there are some design differences.
 A closer look reveals that these two machines have different control panels.
-In fact the layout of the control panels is one of the bigger differences.
-The 1200 has much smaller buttons and from just a few feet away I imagine it would be difficult to make them out.
+In fact, the layout of the control panels is one of the bigger differences.
+The 1200 has much smaller buttons, and from just a few feet away, I imagine it would be difficult to make them out.

 I’ve come across many customer reviews who, for both of these machines, are very happy with the results that they receive.
-They both create a great tasting pot of coffee.
-They both get points for the shower head which uses enough pressure to get a good and strong cup of coffee.
+They both create a great-tasting pot of coffee.
+They both get points for the showerhead which uses enough pressure to get a good and strong cup of coffee.

 Brew strength is one of the major differences between these two machines.
 The dcc-2650 has the option to choose between regular and bold brew while the dcc-1200 is limited to just one.